elclanrs/jq-idealforms-old/README.md

 ```

 ####`flags`
-Flags are simply functions that add or remove functionality from an input.
+Flags are simply functions that add or remove functionality from an input or really whatever you want to run when an input tries to validate. `focus`, `blur`, `change` and `keyup` all trigger validation.
 Add your custom flags here.
 The built-in flags are:
 * `noerror`: hide the error from the input
 * `noicons`: hide the icons
 * `novalidicon`: hide the valid icon